pbklink/motif-core/etc/motif-core.api.md

     export function tryCreateFromJson(tableFieldSourceDefinitionRegistryService: TableFieldSourceDefinitionRegistryService, litIvemIdListDefinitionFactoryService: RankedLitIvemIdListDefinitionFactoryService, element: JsonElement): Result<RankedLitIvemIdListTableRecordSourceDefinition>;
 }

-// Warning: (ae-missing-release-tag) "RankedLitIvemIdModule" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "RankedLitIvemIdModule" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export namespace RankedLitIvemIdModule {
     // (undocumented)
     export function initialiseStatic(): void;